 FEUrea Calculator — Acute Kidney Injury Cause Differentiation

-FEUrea calculator (Fractional Excretion of Urea) is a handy tool when it comes to finding the cause of acute kidney injury.
-By taking four parameters into consideration - serum urea and creatinine, and urine urea and creatinine - this tool calculates the FEUrea parameter and gives the result immediately.
-By using this calculator in conjunction with the FENa (Fractional Excretion of sodium [Na]) score and , you can assess kidney function and determine the underlying cause of pathology.
+The FEUrea calculator (Fractional Excretion of Urea) is a handy tool when it comes to finding the cause of acute kidney injury.
+By taking four parameters into consideration — serum urea and creatinine, and urine urea and creatinine — this tool calculates the FEUrea parameter and gives the result immediately.
+By using this calculator in conjunction with the FENa calculator (fractional excretion of sodium) score and electrolyte analysis, you can assess kidney function and determine the underlying cause of pathology.

 We try our best to make our Omni Calculators as precise and reliable as possible.
 However, this tool can never replace a professional doctor's assessment.